 Regular attendance is very important to a child's education and progress in school.
-If it is necessary for your student to be absent please call the school office at 970-882-4688 before 8:30 a.m. to excuse them.
+When necessary for your student to be absent please call the school office at 970-882-4688 before 8:30 a.m. to excuse them.
 Unverified absences will be marked as unexcused.